A richly layered work

 Heath Ledger Theatre, State Theatre of WA, 16 May · Review by Nina Levy ·

-At the heart of Co3 Australia’s latest contemporary dance work, The Line, is a story of racial segregation.
+At the heart of Co3 Contemporary Dance’s latest contemporary dance work, The Line, is a story of racial segregation.

 This story may be unfamiliar to many West Australians, but it’s part of our not-so-distant past.
 Between 1927 and 1954, there was a law in place that banned Aboriginal people from entering the City of Perth’s boundaries after 6pm, unless they could prove that they were in “lawful employment”.
 The work’s title refers to the boundary lines of what was known as the Prohibited Area.